RauchDavis13/fantastic_umbrella/README.md

 - Problem Solved: Once the app is started from the CLI, and the database initialized, in Insomnia, the user can select api/categories products or tags, and view, create, update or deleted this data from the database.

 - Lessons Learned: Creating datbases notches up the level of complexity learned.
 Correctly flowing the data from the databases, in conjunction with bringing in questions using inquirer has been challenging.
-Having trouble correctly setting up the routes to view, add, delete or update the data.
-Currently, the app is not working, however the structure has been created.
+I've updated the app, and fixed the ability to POST and DELETE tags, products and categories.

 ## Folders and Files